FrankCCCCC/math_new/statistical_computing/final/readme.md

 B_U = C + \alpha_2 - \alpha_1, \ B_L = 0
 $$

-Combine 2 cases, both new and old values should satisfy the bosk constraint.
+Combine 2 cases, both new and old values should satisfy the box constraint.
 The upper bound of $\alpha_2^{new}$  can be written as

 $$
 B_U = \min(C, C + \alpha_2^{old} - \alpha_1^{old})